ACS/WFC CTE Correction Calculator

-This calculator was last updated on 02/08/2013.
+This calculator was last updated on 01/08/2014 with values from Cycle 20.
 Please send any questions or feedback to firstname.lastname@example.org.

 - Obtain FLT images using CALACS, and then use Multidrizzle or Astrodrizzle to obtain DRZ data.
 Alternatively, use the DRZ files from the pipeline as provided by MAST.